 - Improperly prescribed medications

 - Miscalculations in dosage of medications

 - Medication errors

 - Surgery on the wrong body part

 This list is not exhaustive, however, it does cover many scenarios in which a medical mistake may be have been made.
 Any of these situations could lead to serious, life-threatening complications.

 If you believe that you have suffered from a medical error, and it led to an injury, illness or other complication, you may be entitled to file a medical malpractice claim.
 A lawyer in Cincinnati can review the details of your medical reports, contact medical experts and determine if you have a malpractice case.

 Common Causes Of Malpractice in Cincinnati

-Medical negligence cases involve a medical professional’s duty of care, which is their obligation to adhere to a standard of care any other health care practitioner in a similar field would follow in a similar situation.
+Medical negligence is when a healthcare professional fails to uphold their duty of care.
+This duty is their obligation to adhere to a standard of care any other healthcare practitioner in a similar field would follow in a similar situation.

 Most medical errors are a result of human error, gross negligence, an accident or due to a device malfunction.
 Sometimes the negligence is on the part of a health care professional; other times, it is on the part of the medical facility.